 Does your sales team dread clocking into work every day?
-If you answered “yes,” you have a major problem on your hands — you are failing to create a top-selling sales culture.
+If you answered “yes,” you have a major problem on your hands — you are failing to create a top-selling culture for your team.

 - Be transparent.
 Whether things are good or bad, you need to let your salespeople know.
-They will appreciate your honesty and be more motivated to work hard for you because of it.
+They will appreciate your honesty and will be more motivated to work hard for you because of it.

 - Boost morale and competitiveness.
 Driven salespeople are inherently competitive, so a great way to boost their morale while encouraging better sales results is to hold a sales contest.

 Remember – while fun perks like office ping-pong tables and weekly lunch outings might help your company culture a bit, no perks can take the place of an effective leader who exhibits the traits of a good sales manager.
 It’s best to use these ways to motivate your team.

 After all, your team’s productivity affects their ability to achieve top sales results.
 So, if their process is slowing them down, they are being hindered from reaching their full potential.

 So, how do you determine what is slowing your team down?
 Ask your sales team for feedback.

 Once you learn about the complexities of their current sales process and the tasks that frustrate them, you can work on automating those tasks or developing a new process altogether.